Get started with Jira Service Management for admins

 Under Communication preferences, switch on or off the Microsoft Teams option.

-If disabled, you’ll no longer be able to create chats and meetings for incidents in that project.
-You can switch it back on at anytime to resume creating Microsoft Teams chats and meetings from Jira Service Management.
+You’ll no longer be able to create chats and meetings for incidents in that project.
+You can switch it back on at anytime.

 You need to be a site admin to disconnect a Jira Service Management site from the Microsoft tenant.